xebialabs/blueprints/aws/basic-lambda/README.md

 ## Usage

-To use this blueprint, run `xl blueprint` and select:
+To use this blueprint, run `xl blueprint` in an empty directory and select:

 ```plain
 aws/basic-lambda